 Flight of Passage is a flight simulator attraction where guests experience the sensation of flight on the back of a banshee over and through the breathtaking landscapes of Pandora.
 Flight of Passage is often compared to EPCOT’s Soarin’ Around the World as it effectively simulates the feeling of flight and uses a giant screen coupled with scents and water effects.
 But what makes Flight of Passage unique from Soarin’ Around the World is its use of 3-D coupled with unique bike-style ride vehicles.

-It is a difficult attraction to rate since it’s sort of a thrill ride and sorta not.
+It is a difficult attraction to rate since it’s sort of a thrill ride and sort of not.
 The feeling of flight is definitely thrilling, and there are some close calls in the ride film, but I can’t say the ride is scary.
-I think it helps that, despite the massive screen and your 3-D glasses, you’re subconsciously aware that you’re not actually moving or up in the air and that takes aware a lot of the fear.
+I think it helps that, despite the massive screen and your 3-D glasses, you’re subconsciously aware that you’re not actually moving or up in the air and that takes away a lot of the fear.

 Also, the overall tone, along with the ride’s score, is positive, triumphant, and even peaceful at times.
 The typical Disney ride formula where something goes wrong is absent so there isn’t that sense of alarm.

 The ride vehicle definitely plays a part in how comfortable or uncomfortable guests feel on Flight of Passage.
 Some guests don’t like being isolated to their own bike or even riding in that position.
 Also, the restraints have been known to make some uncomfortable.
 On the other hand, other guests find that the restraints make them feel secure.
-It’s really dependant on the rider.
+It really depends on the rider.

 Height Rating: 2